gruntwork-io/docs/docs/reference/modules/terraform-aws-kafka/run-health-checker/run-health-checker.md

 <a href="https://github.com/gruntwork-io/terraform-aws-kafka/tree/master/modules/run-health-checker" className="link-button" title="View the source code for this module in GitHub.">View Source</a>

-<a href="https://github.com/gruntwork-io/terraform-aws-kafka/releases?q=" className="link-button" title="Release notes for only the service catalog versions which impacted this service.">Release Notes</a>
+<a href="https://github.com/gruntwork-io/terraform-aws-kafka/releases?q=run-health-checker" className="link-button" title="Release notes for only versions which impacted this module.">Release Notes</a>

 This folder contains: